Virasoro constraints on moduli of sheaves and vertex algebras: Joyce-Song wall-crossing and punctual Quot schemes

+One special case of Joyce-Song pairs are punctual Quot schemes, and we can use \eqref{Eq: PJS} to give a proof of the Virasoro constraints for them.
+We currently do not have a direct proof of these without wall-crossing techniques.

-One other example that \eqref{Eq: PJS} covers that we currently can not address by hand are the punctual Quot schemes $\Quot_X(V,n)$ for $X=C,S$.
-These parameterize surjective morphisms $V\to F$ from a torsion-free sheaf $V$ to a zero dimensional sheaf $F$.
-When $V$ is a vector bundle the virtual fundamental classes
+For $X=C,S$ and a fixed torsion-free sheaf $V$ on $X$, the Quot scheme $\Quot_X(V,n)$ for $X=C,S$ parameterizes equivalence classes of surjective morphisms $V\to F$ from $V$ to a zero-dimensional sheaf $F$.
+When $V$ is a vector bundle, the virtual fundamental classes